haiiqball/Food-Detector/README.md

 4. Wifi Adapter

 ## Dataset
-Dataset is been collected from Internet
+Dataset is being collected from Internet

 ## Dataset Annotation
 Dataset are being annotate using [Roboflow](https://roboflow.com/) with 3 classes; rice,fried chicken and egg